Dravid92/100-days-of-leet-code/README.md

 Input: s = "10#11#12"
 Output: "jkab"
 Explanation: "j" -> "10#" , "k" -> "11#" , "a" -> "1" , "b" -> "2".

+# (E)Problem 10 :
+Given a m * n matrix grid which is sorted in non-increasing order both row-wise and column-wise.

+Return the number of negative numbers in grid.

+###Example 1:

+Input: grid = [[4,3,2,-1],[3,2,1,-1],[1,1,-1,-2],[-1,-1,-2,-3]]
+Output: 8
+Explanation: There are 8 negatives number in the matrix.